Jinx606/DecoyOps/README.md

 - Images: [DecoyOps](https://www.behance.net/decoy)
 - Inspiration and Design Ideas: [DecoyOps](https://www.behance.net/decoy)

-We would like to express our gratitude to the above contributors and resources for their valuable contributions to this project.
+I would like to express our gratitude to the above contributors and resources for their valuable contributions to this project.
+I could not have done this without the amazing support.

 ## Screenshots